kaan-keskin/software-architecture-notes/Extra-Topics-II-ArchitectureActivities.md

 - **Architecture stakeholders** are a participant group of those who want the architecture to successfully address business needs, but who are not actively involved in the evaluation process.
 This could include end users, developers, and support staff.

+### 9-Steps of the Architecture Trade-off Analysis Method

 In an ATAM, a software project is initiated when business drivers identify a need for a system to address some problem.
 Business drivers go hand in hand with the system architecture, which is created as the solution to the business issues.
 Together, business drivers and system architecture determine the quality attributes of the system, the architectural approach taken, and the design decisions that are made.
 These combine together to create quality attribute scenarios.

 Scenarios can then be analyzed, resulting in an evaluation of the system, which includes trade-offs, sensitivity points, non-risk scenarios, and risk scenarios.
 Since the risk scenarios have a negative impact on the quality of the system, each of them are analyzed and categorized into “risk themes.”